stephdavid/js-code-quiz/README.md

 * As well, a bit of housekeeping - in questions.js replaced what became the duplicate text to its object location - this is one example of refactoring as I go long.
 At some point the redundant anchor tags will be removed.
 It's kinda sad to see code I working so lovingly on, just thrown away.

+* In my daily email from Medium.com this Saturday morning was the article "Speed Up JavaScript Array Processing".
+Switched from pop.

+* renderLastElement() or getItem("gameScore")?

 ### Code Logic - What are we trying to do